Safari in Kenya

 Luxury & high-end safaris: from $600-$1,000+ per person per day!
 You’ll be glad that gin and tonic was included.

-For a multiday, mid-range safari visiting some of the big name parks and reserves then you’re looking at around US$300-600 per person, per day.
+For a multi-day, mid-range safari visiting some of the big name parks and reserves then you’re looking at around USD $300-600 per person, per day.

 A visit to one of these conservancies guarantees you one of the worlds finest safaris.
 The whole experience will be very exclusive with minimal other safari vehicles around.
-You will stay in luxury (but not normally over-the-top) safari tents and enjoy world-class dining (with most alcoholic drinks included in the rates).
+You will stay in luxury (but rarely brash or over-the-top) safari tents and enjoy world-class dining (with most alcoholic drinks included in the rates).

 The price will include a superb wildlife guide and safaris in custom designed, open-sided vehicles.
 Your group will often have this vehicle all to themselves.
 The price also includes all conservation fees and any park entry fees.

 So, how much are we talking?
-Well, at a minimum expect to pay $350 per person, per night at a quiet time of year.
-But, for the really superb places with the best guides and wildlife experiences it’s not at all uncommon to pay anything from US$600-1,000 a night.
+Well, at a minimum expect to pay USD $350 per person, per night at a quiet time of year.
+But, for the really superb places with the best guides and wildlife experiences it’s not at all uncommon to pay anything from USD $600-1,000 a night.
 At these prices you’ll be glad that gin and tonic was included in the price!

-Now, before you instantly baulk at these prices you need to take time to understand what it is you’re paying for and why, no matter what it takes, you should strive for a top-end safari in a conservancy.
+Now, before you instantly baulk at these prices you need to take time to understand what it is you’re paying for and why, if at all possible, you should strive for a top-end safari in a conservancy.

 Budget safari